NEW Major Requirement Sheets (Beginning 2018 Catalog Year):

-1) Graduates will be capable of utilizing their backgrounds in engineering and earth science to provide solutions to engineering problems within the context of the natural world.
-Areas of geological engineering practice might include fluid flow and contaminant transport in the subsurface; geo-mechanics (i.e., the behavior of earth materials), geo-engineering (i.e., design with earth materials); and discovery, development, and utilization of energy resources.
+1) Graduates will utilize their backgrounds in engineering and earth science to provide solutions to engineering problems within the context of the natural world.
+Areas of geological engineering practice include fluid flow and contaminant transport in the subsurface; geo-mechanics (i.e., the behavior of earth materials), geo-engineering (i.e., design with earth materials); and discovery, development, and utilization of energy resources.

-2) If employed as an engineer, the graduate will be prepared to obtain professional engineer registration, and will participate in professional societies and continuing education activities that work to improve their professional stature.
+2) As an engineer, the graduate will obtain professional engineer licensure and participate in professional societies and continuing education activities to improve their professional stature.

-3) Graduates will strive to develop and maintain a professional environment that fosters honesty, integrity, and a strong engineering and work ethic.
+4) Graduates will maintain a professional environment that fosters honesty, integrity, and a strong engineering and work ethic.

 The program outcomes that were established based on the program educational objectives, and utilized for assessment since the 2009 academic year, are the following:

 a) an ability to apply knowledge of mathematics, science, and engineering